Ecohen4/NLP/harry_potter.md

 [Back to Top](#Table-of-Contents)

-# Topic Modeling: LDA with Gensim/spaCy
+# Topic Modeling

 Latent Dirichlet Allocation is an unsupervised modeling technique, used to derive (k=num_topics) latent topics from corpuses of text (collections of documents).
 There are many examples of real-world use cases for this technique, such as document classification, search engine optimization, classifying social media users, and many more.

-Gensim makes it very easy to create bigram and/or trigram models, and spaCy's lemmitization feature allows one to take use the parts of speech they are interested in.
+Gensim makes it very easy to create bigram and/or trigram models, and spaCy's lemmatization feature allows one to take use the parts of speech they are interested in.
 In this case, I decided to only use nouns, adjectives, verbs, and adverbs, in order to reduce the amount of words that would be less useful to differentiate topics.

-The LDA algorithm takes an input X matrix (which is the term document frequecy matrix from the corpus) and creates phi and theta matrices, which relate to the input matrix as follows:
+The LDA algorithm takes an input X matrix (which is the term document frequency matrix from the corpus) and creates phi and theta matrices, which relate to the input matrix as follows:

 | Matrix | Dimensions| Relates | Contains |
 |---|---|---|---|